Optimizory/examples-vrest-ng/test/ddt-tests/README.md

     * **Easy to make Changes**: Making changes in data becomes very easy because you just need to make changes in a data document (Excel Sheet, .numbers, .csv files), and you are not concerned with the test logic at all.

 If you want to learn more about Data Driven Testing, then follow this [link](https://vrest.io/docs/app/methodologies/data-driven-testing.html).

+## Frequently asked questions
+1. I am getting `Access Denied` error while executing the sample data driven tests:

+Our sample application uses a file based database.
+So in order to initialize the database state, vREST NG executes the `copy`/`cp` command to restore the database state before execution of every test.
+If you clone this repository in a directory, where vREST NG don't have access to change files then you will face such issue.